-The Chicago Northside Origami Group meets at the JASC beginning January 2016.
+The Chicago Northside Origami Group meets at the JASC since January 2016.
 Please bring paper for folding, and any models or books you would like to share.
 There will be a nominal facility charge of $5.00 per folder, to be paid each time.

 Meets every 4th Saturday of the month